A Caribbean Mystery: Television

 A 1983 US TV movie adaptation starred Helen Hayes as Miss Marple and Barnard Hughes as Mr Rafiel.
 The New York Times says that Miss Marple has "a carload of suspects" to figure out why her friend was killed, in this film that first aired 22 October 1983.
 The screenplay was credited to Sue Grafton, later a mystery writer, and Steve Humphrey.
+The production was shot in California.

 A BBC TV adaptation starring Joan Hickson was shown in 1989 as part of the series Agatha Christie's Miss Marple, with Donald Pleasence co-starring as Mr Rafiel.
-Few changes were made from the novel: the Prescotts and Señora de Caspearo were omitted, Miss Marple holidayed on Barbados rather than the fictional island of "St Honoré" (the name Honoré reappears as the fictional main town in the BBC series Death in Paradise that began airing in 2011), and the blood pressure medication was renamed Tetrauwolfide.
-The production was made and aired after the production of Nemesis, leading to some viewer confusion.
-The Nemesis episode was in Season 3 as Episode 4 airing on 1 January 2009 in the UK, while A Caribbean Mystery was aired as Season 6 Episode 1, airing 16 June 2013 in the UK, over 4 years later.
-US release was on 16 September 2014.
+Changes were made from the novel: the Prescotts and Señora de Caspearo were omitted, Miss Marple holidayed on Barbados rather than the fictional island of "St Honoré", and the blood pressure medication Serenite was renamed Tetrawolfide.

-In the earlier production, the part of Jason Rafiel was portrayed by Frank Gatliff, rather than Donald Pleasence.
-The 1989 version is the only adaptation as of 2017 to be filmed in the Caribbean, specifically on location on the island of Barbados; the 1983 TV movie was shot in California, while the 2013 version was filmed in Cape Town.
+The 1989 production was filmed in the Caribbean, as of 2017 the only adaptation to be; specifically, it was shot on location on the island of Barbados.
+The production occurred and was aired after the production of Nemesis (1987), where the part of Jason Rafiel was portrayed by Frank Gatliff.
+The order of their airing led to some viewer confusion, as Rafiel has died by the time the latter story commences.
+When this work was digitally restored in the mid-2010s, a number of additional and extended scenes were revealed that were not present in the original broadcast cut of the episode.

 In 2013, the book was adapted for the sixth series of ITV's Agatha Christie's Marple, starring Julia McKenzie as Miss Marple and co-starring Antony Sher as Jason Rafiel, Oliver Ford Davies as Major Palgrave, Hermione Norris as Evelyn Hillingdon and Robert Webb and Charity Wakefield as the Kendalls.
 The characters are much the same as in the novel, and the location is the same.
 At the end, Tim tries to shoot Molly rather than poison her, but the gun's bullets have been replaced with blanks.
+This 2013 version was filmed in Cape Town.

-Like other episodes in the previous series, it includes characters based on real persons.
-One is fledgling novelist Ian Fleming, who needs a name for his spy hero.
-The other is ornithologist James Bond (Charlie Higson), who begins a lecture to his fellow guests by introducing himself as "...Bond, James Bond", which solves Fleming's problem.
-(Fleming, who was an avid bird-watcher, did take the name from the ornithologist, though they had not met.)
+Like other episodes in the previous series, the 2013 production includes characters based on real persons; one is fledgling novelist Ian Fleming, who seeks inspiration for a name for his spy hero, whereupon character and ornithologist James Bond, played by Charlie Higson, begins his fictional lecture to his fellow hotel guests, stating his name is "...Bond, James Bond".
+Author Ian Fleming was an avid bird-watcher, and did take the name from the ornithologist, though they did not meet until February 5, 1964 when Bond visited Fleming at his home in Jamaica.